Museum

 Dinosaur Collection (Hall 10)

 There is no group of fossils as popular as the dinosaurs.
 More than 1,000 different species of dinosaur have been discovered so far, among them the largest animals to have ever lived on Planet Earth.
 Dinosaurs, pterosaurs, and ichthyosaurs ruled the land, air, and oceans respectively during the Mesozoic.
-Therefore, it should come as no surprise that this collection is among the most visited attractions at the Natural History Museum.
+Therefore, it should come as no surprise that this collection is among the most visited attractions at the Natural History Museum.The main architectural feature is the central podium giving visitors a 360° view of the large skeletons of Diplodocus, Allosaurus, and Iguanodon.
+It is brought to life by an animatronics model of an Allosaurus, the most dangerous predator of the Late Jurassic.
+Measuring over 6 meters in length, this highly realistic moving model is the size of a young allosaurus.
+Adjacent to it stands the skeleton cast of a 150-million-year-old Allosaurus fragilis from Utah.
+Cruising above visitors' heads is a lifesize model of a Pteranodon with a wingspan of 7 meters.
+Further highlights include several pterosaur skeletons, a female ichthyosaur complete with preserved embryos, and the skeleton of Archelon ischyros, the biggest tortoise to have ever lived.

 Intricate computer animations bring the skeletons and fossils "back to life" and provide a fascinating insight into where and how many extinct species lived.

-Prehistory (Halls 11-13; Gold Cabinet; Venus Cabinet)
+Prehistory (Halls 11–13, Venus Cabinet & Gold Cabinet)

 Hall 11 traces the beginnings of human culture, starting with the Neanderthals and early modern humans who lived as hunters and gatherers in the region today covered by Lower Austria.
 Further milestones in human development include the first farmers of the Neolithic Age, the earliest use of metal during the Copper Age as well as changes in society during the Bronze Age.
+Visitors can embark on a virtual guided tour of Stone Age caves with their mesmerizing wall paintings as well as a virtual journey to the unique Stone Age pile dwellings in the Alps.

 Hall 13 shows the cultural developments made in the first century AD, when iron became the most important metal for tools and weapons and the first written documents on the region covered by modern day Austria were created.
 Just as powerful as the written documents are the images etched into bronze objects, telling us much about the culture and lifestyle of the people living at the time.
-Further highlights include sensational finds from the ruins of a Celtic temple near Roseldorf in Lower Austria.
-The exhibition ends with a facsimile of the “Ostarrichi” document (AD 996), in which Austria is mentioned for the first time.
+Further highlights include finds from the ruins of a Celtic temple near Roseldorf in Lower Austria.
+The exhibition ends with a facsimile of the "Ostarrichi" document (AD 996), in which Austria is mentioned for the first time.

-The new Venus Cabinet provides a fitting backdrop for what is surely the most famous object at the NHM Vienna: the Venus of Willendorf.
+The Venus Cabinet provides a fitting backdrop for what is surely the most famous object at the NHM Vienna: the Venus of Willendorf.
 Dating back 29,500 years, this limestone figurine was found in Willendorf by researchers from the NHM on August 7, 1908 during excavation work.
 It is shown in a red light to reflect the red chalk which it originally would have been covered with.
-A new showcase now also houses the 36,000-year-old figurine found in Stratzing, which measures just 7 cm in height and is known as “Fanny” in reference to its ballerina-like pose reminiscent of the famous Austrian ballerina Fanny Elßler.
+A new showcase now also houses the 36,000-year-old figurine found in Stratzing, which measures just 7 cm in height and is known as "Fanny" in reference to its ballerina-like pose reminiscent of the famous Austrian ballerina Fanny Elßler.
 A film shows what the Danube Valley would have looked like during the Stone Age and underline why the earliest settlements in Austria were established in this area.

 Department of Anthropology (Halls 14–15)